Azino9/E-com-22/Readme.md

   -  You need to create an endpoint that will receive the user mail
   - You will get the mail of the user using that you need to retrive the _id of the user
   - Using that _id you need to get all the orders of that user

+### Milestone 27 : Frontend Page to display Orders

+ - Create an frontend page that will display all the user orders.
+ - Steps : -
+  - You need to create an my-orders page
+  - You will send an get request to my-orders endpoint that we created in previous milestone.
+  - We will send user mail in to endpoint to get all the user orders
+  - Display all the user orders
+  - We will add my-orders page in navbar for better navigation.
 ---